 The ABA Model Rules of Professional Conduct were adopted by the ABA House of Delegates in 1983.
-They serve as models for the ethics rules of most states.
+They serve as models for the ethics rules of most jurisdictions.
 Before the adoption of the Model Rules, the ABA model was the 1969 Model Code of Professional Responsibility.
 Preceding the Model Code were the 1908 Canons of Professional Ethics (last amended in 1963).

 For reprint permission please visit the ABA Reprint, Licensing and Permissions webpage for more information.

 The Center for Professional Responsibility Policy Implementation Committee assist states in their implementation of changes to the Model Rules.
-Its site includes a chart on the status of each state's review of the Rule changes.
+Its site includes a chart on the status of each jurisdiction's review of the Rule changes.

 See the National Conference of Bar Examiners Web site.